-Follow us on Facebook and Twitter (@learningandtheb / #latb58) for conference updates and news.
+Follow us on Facebook and Twitter (@learningandtheb / #latb61) for conference updates and news.

-Professor, Industrial and Systems Engineering Department, Oakland University; Co-Author, Learning How to Learn: How to Succeed in School Without Spending All Your Time Studying; A Guide for Kids and Teens (2018); Author, Mindshift: Break Through Obstacles to Learning and Discover Your Hidden Potential (2017) and A Mind for Numbers: How to Excel at Math and Science (2014)
+Professor, Industrial and Systems Engineering Department, Oakland University; Co-Author, Learn Like a Pro (Forthcoming 2021), Uncommon Sense Teaching: Practical Insights in Brain Science to Help Students Learn (Forthcoming 2021), and Learning How to Learn (2018); Author, Mindshift: Break Through Obstacles to Learning and Discover Your Hidden Potential (2017) and A Mind for Numbers: How to Excel at Math and Science (2014)